 There is a motorable road till Gauri Kund after which one is required to trek for a total of 14 kilometers to get to Kedarnath.
 If you aren’t too fond of walking that much then Ponies are easily available at the start of the trek.

 Time Needed for Sightseeing in Chopta

-A stay of 2 to 3 days in and around Chopta is what I will recommend to properly explore the place.
+A stay of 2 to 3 days in and around Chopta is what I will recommend to properly explore the place and see all of the tourist attractions in Chopta.
 If you have more time than it is even better but a minimum of 2 to 3 days will be needed for sightseeing.
 You can spend a couple of nights in Chopta and one at Deoria Tal, which is what most people do.

 Places to visit in Chopta

 If you were short on time and only want to cover a few of the places listed above, then Deoria Tal and Tungnath Temple are the two places that must be covered.
 These both can be covered in 2 days easily.
 If you do not mind a bit of trekking more then hike all the way up to Chandrashila peak.
-Together, Deoria Tal, Tungnath Temple and Chandrashila peak are what is considered as “must visit places in Chopta”.
+Together, Deoria Tal, Tungnath Temple, and Chandrashila peak are what are considered as “must-visit places in Chopta”.